cardano-foundation/developer-portal/docs/native-tokens/minting.md

 ## Sending token to a wallet

-To send token to a wallet we need to build another transaction - this time only without the minting parameter.
+To send tokens to a wallet, we need to build another transaction - this time only without the minting parameter.
 We will set up our variables accordingly.

 ```bash